 9. When you are finished typing your entry, scroll down to the bottom of the screen and click on save (If you want to preview your entry first, click on preview.
 This can be helpful in making sure that you formatted everything correctly and that you put in the right address for your links).
 Once you have saved the entry, click on the view site button which is located at the end of the row that starts with the "create" button.

 10. A note about categories and tags:

 a. categories: On the right-hand side of the screen (and just below the text box), is a section called categories in which you will find a list of different categories for this blog.
 It is very important that you click on the box of the appropriate category for your assignment.
 Doing this ensures that the blog stays organized and easy to search.
 For your various assignments, I will clearly identify which category you should select for your entry.
-Categories will include: Pedagogical Questions, Class Notes, etc.
+Categories will include: Queer This!, Queries, Direct Engagements, Tracking Terms, etc.

 b. tags: Right after the text box (where you type your entry) is a much smaller box labeled "tags."
 Tags work like key words and can be used to identify the key topics in your blog.
 So, if you are writing a blog about Roseanne as a queer character or the Twilight series as reinforcing heterosexual romance, you could tag your entry with the keywords:

 Roseanne, television shoes, working class, anti-capitalism or Mormonism, heteronormativity, vampires.
 Type the keywords in and separate them with commas.
 Put these keywords in before you save your entry.
 These tags will be reflected in our tag cloud which is located

 midway down on the right hand side.